Rudy Giuliani served indictment in Arizona fake elector case

 The attorney general's spokesman Richie Taylor said in an email to The Associated Press on Saturday that Giuliani faces the same charges as the other defendants, including conspiracy, fraud and forgery charges.

-Giuliani's political adviser, Ted Goodman, confirmed Giuliani was served Friday night after his 80th birthday celebration as he was walking to the car.
+Ted Goodman, a spokesperson for Giuliani, confirmed Giuliani was served Friday night after his 80th birthday celebration as he was walking to the car.

-"We look forward to full vindication soon," Goodman said in a statement Saturday.
+"The mayor was served after the party and as he was walking to the car," Goodman told CBS News in a statement Saturday night.
+"He was unfazed and enjoyed an incredible evening with hundreds of people, from all walks of life, who love and respect him for his contributions to society.
+We look forward to full vindication soon."

+Former Trump White House strategist Steve Bannon and longtime Trump ally Roger Stone also attended the party, Goodman said.

 The indictment alleges that Giuliani "pressured" Arizona legislators and the Maricopa County Board of Supervisors to change the outcome of Arizona's election and that he was responsible for encouraging Republican electors in Arizona and six other contested states to vote for Trump.